 The financial instruments discussed in the document may not be suitable for all investors and investors must make their own informed decisions and seek their own advice regarding the appropriateness of investing in financial instruments or implementing strategies discussed herein.

 If you invest in this product you may lose some or all of the money you invest.
 The value of your investment may go down as well as up.
-A commission or sales fee may be charged at the time of the initial purchase for an investment and may be deducted from the invested amount therefore lowering the size of your investment.
+A commission or sales fee may be charged at the time of the initial purchase for an investment.
 Any income you get from this investment may go down as well as up.
 This product may be affected by changes in currency exchange rate movements thereby affecting your investment return therefrom.
 The performance figures quoted refer to the past and past performance is not a guarantee of future performance or a reliable guide to future performance.
 Any decision to invest should always be based upon the details contained in the Prospectus and Key Investor Information Document (KIID), which may be obtained from MeDirect Bank (Malta) plc.